-Ritchie died in 1933, and his widow sold the company to the London & Yorkshire Trust for over £1 million in 1934.
+Ritchie died in 1933.
+His widow sold control of the company to the London & Yorkshire Trust for over £1 million in 1934.

 Eno’s Fruit Salts had become one of the best known proprietary medicines in the world.
 The product was sold in 83 countries.
 It was advertised in 73 countries with 26 different languages.
 The principal factory was in London, but there were two large factories in North America, and nine smaller factories across the rest of the world.

 Beecham acquires the business

 Eno Proprietaries was acquired by Beecham for just over £1 million in 1938.
 By far the majority of sales were made overseas, and it was the strong global distribution network that attracted Beecham to the business.

 The New Cross factory was completely destroyed by Germany bombing during the Blitz in 1940.
 Production was transferred to the Macleans toothpaste factory in Brentford.
 Fruit Salt production was relocated to a site at Watford from 1946.
 The Watford site was closed in 1953, and production was returned to Macleans.

 Eno’s Fruit Salts had been rebranded as simply “Eno” by the 1980s.
 It continued as a major Beecham product line.

-Beecham merged with SmithKline Beckman to form SmithKline Beecham in 1989.
-It merged with GlaxoWellcome to form GlaxoSmithKline in 2000.
+Beecham was merged with SmithKline Beckman to form SmithKline Beecham in 1989.
+It amalgamated with GlaxoWellcome to create GlaxoSmithKline in 2000.

 Eno is not available in the leading supermarkets and pharmacies of the UK, although it is available on Amazon.
 However it is still widely sold across the world as an antacid for the relief of indigestion.
-Its largest markets are Asia and Latin America, and it is the leading over the counter heartburn treatment in India, where it holds 50 percent of the market, and Brazil, with other major markets including South Africa, Thailand, Malaysia, Venezuela, and Spain.
+It is the leading over the counter heartburn treatment in India, where it holds 50 percent of the market, and Brazil, with other major markets including South Africa, Thailand, Malaysia, Venezuela, and Spain.